ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 ```

-It uses a very visually similar separator - the `;` - to separate the forward declaration list from the normal declaration list.
+It uses a very visually similar separator - the `;` - to separate the forward parameter declaration list from the normal parameter declaration list.
 When I presented this to a few people they either missed the semicolon entirely, were confused why "two arguments had the same name", and similar issues.
 This could simply be a teaching issue, where VLA parameters and `static`-based parameters have not been used and advocated enough in common codebase and literature that it has caught on.
 Still, I was in favor of the paper because it provided a material solution to an existing problem and it had already been implemented in GCC and a few other places.
 It technically met the criteria for having multiple existing, long-standing implementations, but feelings about it were not great.
 So, ultimately, the paper did not go anywhere.

 I asked the Committee to take a vote on whether or not they would not mind having **forward** parsing for function declarators.
 That is, could we just simply make: